Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Implementation Details

-The latent posing transformer consists of 24-layer transformer blocks with 8 attention heads and a token dimension of 512.
-QK-Normalization is adopted in each attention block.
-It processes a concatenated sequence of source tokens (projected from source shape and skeleton latents) and target tokens (projected from target skeleton latents).
-To handle multiple target poses in parallel, their corresponding target token sequences are stacked along the batch dimension, and the source tokens are repeated accordingly, which is similar to the implementation in \cite{jin2025lvsm}.
+The core latent posing transformer is built upon 24 transformer blocks, featuring a hidden token dimension of 512 and 8 attention heads.
+To stabilize the training dynamics within deep architectures, QK-normalization is applied across all attention blocks.
+The transformer operates on a concatenated sequence of context tokens: the source tokens (projected from the source shape and skeleton latents) and the target tokens (projected from the target skeleton latents).
+To efficiently process multiple target poses in parallel, we stack the target token sequences along the batch dimension and duplicate the corresponding source tokens to match this expanded batch size.
+This parallelization strategy aligns with the implementation practices in \citet{jin2025lvsm}, ensuring highly efficient batched training and inference.

-\subsubsection{Adaptive Completion Module}
+\subsection{Adaptive Completion Module}

-The adaptive completion module has an architecture similar to the latent posing transformer but consists of fewer layers.
-It utilizes in-context attention to produce 128 adaptive tokens (approximately 3.1\% of the main shape tokens) conditioned on the context, including source input, target input, and target output tokens.

-\subsubsection{Training}
+The adaptive completion module is designed to infer missing geometric structures through an anchor-guided generation process.
+The architecture consists of an encoder-decoder transformer structure coupled with an explicit spatial coordinate predictor.

+The module takes the concatenated sequence of the encoded shape and skeletal contextual features as input.
+It first refines these features through an encoder comprising multiple transformer blocks.
+To determine the spatial locations of the newly exposed geometry, a max-pooling operation aggregates the refined sequence into a single global context vector.
+This vector is subsequently passed through an MLP to directly regress the 3D spatial coordinates for a predefined number of spatial anchors.
+In our implementation, we empirically set this number to $512$.

+To generate the corresponding adaptive tokens, the predicted 3D anchor coordinates are detached from the gradient graph, processed by a continuous 3D point embedder, and linearly projected to form a set of initial query tokens.
+These spatial queries are then concatenated with the refined contextual features and fed into a transformer decoder.
+By in-context attending to the skeletal and geometric cues, the decoder yields the final sequence of adaptive tokens.
+Finally, these adaptive tokens are passed through an output projector network to map them from the transformer embedding space into the supplementary set of target shape latents.

+\subsection{Training}

+We optimize our framework in two distinct stages.
+In the first stage, we train the full model for 5 epochs.
+The supervision is provided by a direct latent loss ($L_1$ loss) between the predicted target shape latents and the corresponding ground-truth latents, which are deterministically aligned, guided by our dense skeleton correspondence.

+In the subsequent finetuning stage, we freeze the weights of the main latent posing transformer and encoders/projectors, and specifically train the adaptive completion module for 3 epochs.
+Leveraging the optimal one-to-one assignment established via the Hungarian algorithm, we train this module using our unified bipartite-matched latent loss.
+This objective combines a Mean Squared Error (MSE) penalty on the predicted 3D spatial anchors to facilitate precise localization, and an $L_1$ loss to effectively supervise the supplementary shape latents against their matched ground truth.